dashpay/dips/DRAFT: Multi-Party Payout.md

 This calculation is performed for every block to enforce proper payment of the block's masternode reward (both payee and amount).
 Previously, masternode payment enforcement was skipped for superblocks, so miners received the full mining reward.
 With DIP3, masternode payment enforcement is also performed on superblocks.

-The "testHeight" logic in next block payee rule #2 (above) is used to ensure that masternodes must wait at least one full payment cycle before receiving their first reward.
-This is to incentivise long running masternodes and to avoid paying non-functioning masternodes before PoSe verification can remove them.
+The "testHeight" logic in next block payee rule #2 (above) is used to ensure that masternodes must wait for at least one full payment cycle before receiving their first reward.
+This incentivises long-running masternodes and avoids paying non-functioning masternodes before PoSe verification can remove them.
 It also ensures that new masternodes are not able to get a jump start in the payment queue.

 ## Copyright